 The first meeting of the advisory committee should happen within the first year of classes for all students.
 The first meeting should be on the design of the Plan of Study.
-A second meeting should then be held to approve the Plan of Study and submit it to the Graduate School along with the names of the four committee members.
+A second meeting should then be held to approve the Plan of Study.
+The plan is submitted to Kelly Crist for electronic submission to the Graduate School along with the names of the four committee members for final approval.
 This second meeting is where one also holds the first of the 5 milestones, the Qualifying Exam, on the road to the Ph.D.
-Due to the logistical challenges associated with having busy faculty at multiple campuses, students may need to hold "WebEx" or Polycom meetings with their committee members.
+Due to the logistical challenges associated with having busy faculty at multiple campuses, students may need to hold Zoom meetings with their committee members.